krishna14kant/Language_processor_lab/TwoPassAssembler/readme.md

 # Two Pass Assembler
-This project was created for System Software
+This project was created for Network Lab

 ## Pass 1
 ### Input :